 In patients with recurrent B-cell lymphoma > 90% occupancy of the BTK active site in peripheral blood mononuclear cells was observed up to 24 hours after ibrutinib doses of ≥ 2.5 mg/kg/day ( ≥ 175 mg/day for average weight of 70 kg).

 Ibrutinib is absorbed after oral administration with a median Tmax of 1 to 2 hours.
 Ibrutinib exposure increases with doses up to 840 mg.
 The steady-state AUC (mean ± standard deviation) observed in patients at 560 mg is 953 ± 705 ng•h/mL and in patients at 420 mg is 680 ± 517 ng•h/mL.
-Administration with food increases ibrutinib exposure approximately 2-fold compared with administration after overnight fasting.
+Absolute bioavailability in fasted condition (n = 8) was 2.9% (90% CI = 2.1 – 3.9) and doubled when combined with a meal.
+Administration with food increased ibrutinib Cmax and AUC by approximately 2 to 4- and 2-fold, respectively, compared with administration of ibrutinib after overnight fasting.

 Reversible binding of ibrutinib to human plasma protein in vitro was 97.3% with no concentration dependence in the range of 50 to 1000 ng/mL.
-The apparent volume of distribution at steady state (Vd,ss/F) is approximately 10000 L.
+The volume of distribution (Vd) was 683 L, and the apparent volume of distribution at steady state (Vd,ss/F) was approximately 10000 L.

 Metabolism is the main route of elimination for ibrutinib.
 It is metabolized to several metabolites primarily by cytochrome P450, CYP3A, and to a minor extent by CYP2D6.
 The active metabolite, PCI-45227, is a dihydrodiol metabolite with inhibitory activity towards BTK approximately 15 times lower than that of ibrutinib.
 The range of the mean metabolite to parent ratio for PCI-45227 at steady-state is 1 to 2.8.